 We were aiming to meet up for a charter–flight to Oakland International Airport, whereupon another pair of buses would transport us down Interstate–880 (the Nimitz Freeway) to San Jose for the following night’s encounter between the Leafs and Sharks.
 I remember the media bus ferried myself; Leafs radio broadcasters Joe Bowen and Gord Stellick; the CBC telecast tandem of Cole and Harry Neale; a dozen or so producers, technicians and cameramen (including my old pal, Mark Askin, who choreographed Leaf games on TV); three scribes from the Toronto Sun; two from the Toronto Star and a reporter (Lance Brown) from CFTO, Channel 9, in Toronto.
 The weather in Los Angeles had been miserable for days; it was poring–rain when we climbed aboard the second bus just after 11 p.m.
 Both vehicles were intended for the aviation/charter area of L–A–X, which was separate from any of the terminals.
 Naturally, we didn’t even consider that our driver had never made such a trip; what charter–bus company would assign a coachman unfamiliar with the route — explicitly ordered to follow a team of NHL players — at night, in one of the world’s most heavily traveled cities, amid a monsoon?
 Sadly, we on the media bus were destined to find out.

 Compounding the mystery was the brief trek from the Great Western Forum (as it was known back then) to L.A.
 Airport.
-Anyone who strolled from the arena to the parking lot may recall being startled by jetliners suddenly appearing — no more than a thousand feet overhead — on final approach to L–A–X. The runways were merely two miles west; the drive, roughly 3.8 miles from the Forum.
+Anyone who strolled from the arena to the parking lot may recall being startled by jetliners suddenly appearing — no more than 500 feet overhead — on final approach to L–A–X. The runways were merely two miles west; the drive, roughly 3.8 miles from the Forum.
 Getting lost required some effort.

 THE GREAT WESTERN FORUM IN INGLEWOOD, CALIFORNIA — AS IT APPEARED IN JANUARY 1995.